Cadabam's Mindtalk – 24/7 AI Mental Health Companion

 Causes Of Psychological Distress

-The causes of psychological distress differ broadly and most of the time, it occurs due to a combination of factors.
+The causes of psychological differ broadly and most of the time, it occurs due to a combination of factors.
 However, a few common causes of psychological distress are:-

 Work Related